Using Papaya Leaf Juice for Dengue Fever

 Subsequent blood tests over the following days (which I unfortunately don’t have access to now but did see at the time), showed both white blood cells and platelet count increased, rather than dipped as the doctor had told us to expect.

-On day 4, after seeing her latest blood test, the doctor wrote on her sheet “dengue without complications”.
-By day 6 both white blood cells and platelets were significantly increased and she was told she had beaten the infection and was fit to fly.
+On day 4, after seeing her latest blood test, the doctor wrote on her medical sheet ‘dengue without complications’.
+By day 6 both white blood cells and platelets were so significantly increased that she was told she had beaten the infection and was fit to fly.

 This is a very good result as dengue fever is usually at least a 7-day infection with many reporting several weeks of symptoms.
-Even with a long flight back only 6 days after first being diagnosed, she seemed to have recovered well from dengue.
+Even with a long flight back only 6 days after first being diagnosed, she seemed to have recovered well from dengue fever.

 What We Did to Treat Dengue with Papaya Leaf Juice and Papaya Seeds

 While I have no definite proof that what I’m about to share helped by girlfriend recover from the disease, the doctor did seem surprised that her blood tests were so positive.
-She’d previously warned us that the dengue infection would be a lot worse.
+She’d previously warned us that the dengue infection would be a lot worse and we had no chance of catching our flight home in 6 days from the start of the infection.

 From my research on the beneficial properties of papaya seeds and papaya leaf as a cancer treatment, I knew the plant had some powerful enzymes like papain and chymopapain and alkaloids such as carpaine, as well as a wealth of flavonoids and other beneficial compounds.